emmawalshdev/kaytea_art/README.md

 **Online shop admin**
 1. To receive order notifications so that I begin preparing these.
 2. To be able to provide a commision quote based on canvas size and number of pets.
-2. To be able to provide a commision quote based on canvas size and number of pets.
 This would help me to better understand the user's needs before I contact them.

 ### Project Scope